 Enterprise Social Media Dashboards

 An enterprise-grade social media dashboard is typically designed with the large business or MNC in mind.
 They come with support for several different social media accounts across multiple brands or divisions within a company.
 For example, a lot of fashion and consumer goods companies have multiple lines with different brand names.
 As a result, enterprise dashboards often have more features than smaller brands need or want.
-With that said, they do make the life of a large-company marketer easier.
+With that said, they do make the life of a large company marketer easier, with the ability to schedule posts and glean actionable insights.

 Social Media Dashboards for Agencies & SMBs

-If you run a marketing agency, then it’s safe to assume you are managing a large number of social accounts.
-After all, most of these agencies handle the bulk of a client’s social media activity as part of their service.
-To that end, a social media dashboard for an agency needs to be able to handle all of these accounts.
+If you run a marketing agency, it’s safe to assume you are managing a large number of social accounts.
+After all, most of these agencies handle the bulk of a client’s social media activity as part of their service to improve social media performance.
+To that end, a social media dashboard for an agency needs to be able to handle numerous accounts.

-On the other hand, small businesses need to manage their social media accounts but usually only have one account per network.
+On the other hand, small businesses need to manage their social media accounts, but usually only have one account per network.
 What SMBs and agencies share is that their social media dashboard needs to think small: most agencies work with small and mid-sized businesses since the big ones have their own department.
-To that end, these dashboard selections can think large and small at the same time.
+To that end, these dashboard selections can think large and small at the same time to offer a competitive analysis and features in a smaller market.

-AgoraPulse has all of your basic features, such as scheduling, engagement, and listening tools.
-However, its strength is in how easy the tool is to use.
-They have responsive customer service, which is especially beneficial for SMBs because let’s face it, SMB owners don’t have a lot of time to waste on the phone.
+AgoraPulse has all of your basic features, such as scheduling, engagement, and listening tools; however, its strength is in how easy the tool is to use.
+They have responsive customer service, which is especially beneficial for SMBs because, let’s face it, SMB owners don’t have a lot of time to waste on the phone.
 In addition, the tool is intuitive and easy to learn.
 Finally, one of the advantages for agencies is that you can pay per user and account, as necessary.
-This makes scaling super easy and affordable.
+This makes scaling easy and affordable.

 Sendible is similar to AgoraPulse in that they have live, responsive customer service.
 However, one thing that sets them apart is a mobile app that integrates with all your social media accounts.
-This way, you can respond to people on social media while away from your computer.
+This way, you can respond to people on social media while away from your computer and improve your social media performance.
 In addition, they are advertising partners for Facebook, Instagram, and LinkedIn.
 Finally, you can compose posts within the desktop version of the application, with or without Canva support.

 Social Media Dashboards for Small Business

-If you own a small business, it’s often tough to have extra time to spend on social media.
-However, this is an important task.
-With a social media dashboard designed for small businesses, you can get these essential tasks done faster and more easily than you would be able to otherwise.
-In addition, small business-focused tools are intended to be affordable and easy to use.
+If you own a small business, it’s often tough to have extra time to spend on your social profiles, even though it is an important task.
+With a social media dashboard designed for small businesses, you can get these essential tasks done faster and more easily than you would be able to do otherwise.
+Small business-focused tools are intended to be affordable and easy to use, offering only the essential metrics.

 Other than basic content creation, posting, and analytics, MavSocial has a few other attractions.
 First, it offers content curation tools.
 For an SMB tool, this is somewhat unusual.
 And as I’ve said before, content curation is a great way to demonstrate that you are up to date with recent trends.
 Second, they have a digital assets management feature, which helps protect your brand online.
 Third, MavSocial works with TikTok and WeChat.